Kernel Learning for High-Resolution Time-Frequency Distribution: Conclusion

 \section{Conclusion}

-In this paper, we attempt to generate high-resolution TFD by proposing a data-driven kernel learning model, which is designed as an end-to-end network to replace traditional kernel functions, where multi-channel learning kernels and channel-wise weights are two dominant network modules.
-To be specific, the former module consists of several 2D convolutions stacked with increasing dilation, aiming at obtaining various directions of signals, i.e., each channel is a small directional filter.
-The latter module is composed of squeezed and excitation operation, leading to weighted multi-channel output.
-Finally, the $1\times1$ convolution kernel implements channel fusion, thus attaining a smoothed WVD, i.e., a high-resolution TFD.
-Experiments on both synthetic and real-life signals verify the effectiveness of the proposed KL-TFD, and demonstrate that supervised kernel parameter learning approaches using neural network based models for high-resolution TFDs outperform their traditional kernel design counterparts.
+This letter attempts to generate high-resolution and CT-free TFDs by proposing a data-driven kernel learning model, which is designed as an end-to-end network to replace traditional kernel functions, where two skipping 2D Conv blocks and one weighted block are two dominant parts.
+Experimental results demonstrate that supervised kernel parameter learning methods using neural network based models for high-resolution TFDs outperform their traditional kernel design counterparts.
+Ablative analysis also examines the effectiveness of our proposed KL-TFD model.
+Future works may consider the signal TF analysis with missing data \cite{amin2019sparsity,Shuimei8735761,KHAN2020107260}.